SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Concurrency.md

 on whatever actor you were on when you called it.
 -->

-To require that a closure must run on the main actor, you write `@MainActor` before the capture list and before `in`, at the start of the closure.
+To ensure that a closure runs on the main actor, you write `@MainActor` before the capture list and before `in`, at the start of the closure.